People's Democratic Party (Tonga)

-The People's Democratic Party (PDP) is a political party in Tonga.
+The People's Democratic Party (PDP) was a political party in Tonga.
 It was formed after a split in the Human Rights and Democracy Movement.
 The party was founded on 8 April 2005 in 'Atenisi.
 Teisina Fuko was the first person elected to the party presidency at a meeting on 15 April 2005.
+Former Police Minister Clive Edwards was also a founding member of the party.

 The PDP was legally registered on July 1, 2005, being the first Tongan party to do so.

-The party has not won any seats to the Tonga Parliament.
+The president of the party announced in 2009 that the party would contest each seat in the 2010 election.
+However, the party has not won any seats to the Tonga Parliament.
 It is currently inactive without any candidates or Members of Parliament.